mmcdermott/EventStreamGPT/EventStream/data/README.md

 ### Configuration: `MeasurementConfig`

 Measurements can be configured via the `MeasurementConfig` object (inside `config.py`).
-At initialization, this configuration object defines the metrics an `EventStreamDataset` object should pre-process for modelling use, but it also is filled during pre-processing with information about that measurement in the data.
+At initialization, this configuration object defines the metrics an `EventStream.data.Dataset` object should pre-process for modelling use, but it also is filled during pre-processing with information about that measurement in the data.

 A subset of notable fields include:

 1. `MeasurementConfig.name`: contains the name of the measurement, and links to columns in the data.
-This does not need to be set manually in practice; it will be filled on the basis of how the measurement config is stored inside the broader `EventStreamDatasetConfig`.
+This does not need to be set manually in practice; it will be filled on the basis of how the measurement config is stored inside the broader `EventStream.data.DatasetConfig`.
 2. `modality` tracks the observation modalities discussed above, and `temporality` the temporality modes discussed above.
 Both use `StrEnum`s for storage, which means in practice either their enum forms (e.g., `DataModality.UNIVARIATE_REGRESSION`) or lowercase strings of the enum variable name (e.g.,